 Monday, May 30, 2011

-Reflecting: Will managed hosting providers run out of capacity?
+Reflection: Will managed hosting providers run out of capacity?

 Today I came across a post which made me reflect for a moment: Will managed hosting providers run out of capacity by 2012?